-Mother of client with long history of mental illness problems and anger issues called the police and reported that she wanted police to intervene and place client into a mental health respite center.
-Police investigated further and mother told police that client had choked her during an argument.
-Rather than taking client to a respite center, the police simply arrested client for a felony family violence choking assault charge.
+The mother of a client with a long history of mental illness problems and anger issues called the police and reported that she wanted the police to intervene and place the client in a mental health respite center.
+Police investigated further, and the mother told police that the client had choked her during an argument.
+Rather than taking the client to a respite center, the police simply arrested the client for a felony family violence choking assault charge.

-With mom's help I was able to provide the DA with proof of mental health treatment, proof that client had moved out and was no longer living with parents who were the object of much of his anger, and convinced the DA to dismiss the felony assault charges "in the interest of justice."
+With mom’s help, I was able to provide the DA with proof of mental health treatment, proof that the client had moved out and was no longer living with their parents who were the object of much of his anger, and convinced the DA to dismiss the felony assault charges “in the interest of justice.”

 Court: 368th District Court